brss12/APAtizer/README.md

 ### 3'UTR APA shortening genes
 <img src="https://github.com/brss12/APAtizer/assets/121204829/7c57fff7-d9f0-4f80-afe6-cb03c3dd9081" alt="DAPARS_SHORT">

-In this section, in the input space the user can select the 24 output files originated by the DaPars2 analysis that are located in the folder **DaPars_data_final** and the TCGA sample sheet.
+In this section, in the input space the user can select the 24 output files originated by the DaPars2 analysis that are located in the folder **DaPars_data** and the TCGA sample sheet.

 In the output space, we can observe the lists of genes that go through 3'UTR APA lengthening events (*Len genes*) and 3'UTR APA shortening events (*Short genes*).
 The user can also search the lists for a specific gene of interest and download the lists using the download button below the search box.